The 1960s were, without a doubt, the most transformative era for cinema as the traditional studio system experienced a major shakedown.

 We saw the swapping out of theater-like set pieces, black-and-white grading, and melodrama in exchange for low-budget indie flicks, road movies, and budding New Hollywood directors.

-The Swinging Sixties were a goldmine for cult icons, so you can imagine how tough it was to pick only ten defining movies of the decade.
-But we did it!
-Here are the most popular and iconic movies of the 1960s.
+The Swinging Sixties were a goldmine for cult icons, so you can imagine how tough it was to pick only a handful of defining movies of the decade.
+Here are my picks for the best movies of the 1960s!

 10. Planet of the Apes (1968)